khaleel8096/-Blood-Donation-Forecast/README.md

 3. **Saving Lives:** Timely and accurate predictions can contribute to saving lives by ensuring that an adequate supply of blood is available for patients in need of transfusions and medical treatments.

-### Dataset:
-The dataset used in this project is collected from the donor database of a Blood Transfusion Service Center.
-It includes information about donors, such as donation history, demographics, and potentially relevant factors.
-The dataset will serve as the basis for training and evaluating the machine learning model.

 ### Project Tasks:
 1. **Data Inspection:** Explore and understand the structure of the dataset, identifying relevant features and potential patterns.